-This doesn’t necessarily mean that you expect your college student to share every detail of his daily life with you.
+This doesn’t necessarily mean that you expect your college student to share every detail of their daily life with you.
 There are probably some things you’d rather not know.
-It does mean, however, that you expect your student to be honest – with himself and with you – about the reality of his progress in all of its potentially ugly details.
-If he’s failing a class, he needs to let you know.
-If he’s on probation, he needs to tell you.
-If he’s gotten into some kind of trouble, he needs to share that with you.
-If his credit card is maxed out, he might ask for advice about how to deal with it.
+It does mean, however, that you expect your student to be honest — about the reality of their progress in all of its potentially ugly details.
+If they’re failing a class, they need to let you know.
+If they are on probation, they need to tell you.
+If they’ve gotten into some kind of trouble, they need to share that with you.
+If their credit card is maxed out, they might ask for advice about how to deal with it.

 Once your student attends college, FERPA rules prevent colleges from sharing student information and status with parents unless students grant permission.
 Of course, you might insist that your student sign such a form.
 However, even better might be a conversation with your student about the importance of keeping you in the loop.
-Let your student know from the beginning of this college journey that you expect him to share important information about his status with you.
-Decide together what will happen if he doesn’t.
+Let your student know from the beginning of this college journey that you expect them to share important information about their status with you.
+Decide together what will happen if they don’t.

 Recent research has suggested that students whose parents contribute significant financial support to their education without sharing expectations, may have lower GPAs.
 The problem appears not to be with the financial support, but rather with the lack of shared expectations.
 Share your expectations with your student early.
 Insist that honesty be one of those expectations.

-Whatever your student’s situation, encourage her to take ownership of her progress and her life.
-Help her learn to set goals and create the action plans necessary to reach those goals.
+Whatever your student’s situation, encourage them to take ownership of their progress and their life.
+Help your student learn to set goals and create the action plans necessary to reach those goals.
 Remember that your role as a college parent is to coach your student through this experience, but that your student is now in charge.
-Remind her that she must own her actions – and the consequences of those actions.
+Remind them that they must own their actions — and the consequences of those actions.

 Ownership may take many forms, and you may need to help your student to know what to do.
-If you have provided significant help in the past, you may need to work to help your student learn what to do on her own.
+If you have provided significant help in the past, you may need to work to help your student learn what to do on their own.
 Consider reviewing many of the softer skills of readiness such as financial literacy, time management, communication skills, responsibility.
-Help your student make a commitment to controlling her life and seeing herself as an active participant and not a victim.
+Help your student make a commitment to controlling their life and seeing themselves as an active participant and not a victim.

 Of course, one of the keys of being a supportive college parents is simply being there for your student.
 Although you are insisting that your student take responsibility, your presence behind the scenes makes all of the difference.

-This “presence” may take many forms.
+This ”presence” may take many forms.
 You’ll be there just to listen when your student simply needs to vent.
-You’ll point your student to the resources available at the college and encourage her to take advantage of them.
-You’ll insist that she have goals and a plan.
-You may help her with financial support – or at least financial planning.
-You’ll help her find value in her mistakes.
-And you’ll naturally make suggestions, share your guidance and wisdom – while insisting that she take action.
+You’ll point your student to the resources available at the college and encourage them to take advantage of them.
+You’ll insist that your student have goals and a plan.
+You may help with financial support — or at least financial planning.
+You’ll help them find value in mistakes.
+And you’ll naturally make suggestions, share your guidance and wisdom — while insisting that they take action.

 As a college parent you will find ways of tailoring these essential elements to your personality, style of parenting, and your student’s personality and needs.
 But the foundation will be the same.
 If you keep in mind the greatest goal of helping your college student grow and become an adult, the elements of honesty, ownership and presence will help both you and your college student move toward that goal.